AtharvNawal/Automated-Guided-Vehicle/README.md

 - Add more sensors for better **obstacle detection** and **navigation**.
 - Integrate a **wireless control system** using Bluetooth or Wi-Fi.

----

-Feel free to modify and extend this project to suit your needs!

-## License:
-This project is open-source under the [MIT License](LICENSE).